Having survived, or nearly survived, monumental sneezy colds for the past three weeks, we need to head south for a few days.

 The Roman Forum

 More Roman Forum, with the Palatine hill.
-I'm going back to the hotel now for a well-earned nap.
+We're going back to the hotel now for a well-earned nap.

 The Shadow is lengthening!